KineticLensman/KineticLensman.github.io/_posts/2018-06-18-how-this-site-works.md

 My content creation workflow is a standard one for GitHub Pages:

 * I write the pages on my development machine using the [Atom](https://atom.io/) text editor.
 Compared with something like Microsoft Word, Atom is clean and minimalistic.
 It has one job to do (edit text) and it does it well
-* I insert simple [Markdown](https://daringfireball.net/projects/markdown/) formatting instructions to get headings, bullet lists, etc. Atom gives a live preview of the Markdown so I can check that the formatting looks okay
+* I insert simple [Markdown](https://daringfireball.net/projects/markdown/) formatting instructions to get headings, bullet lists, etc. Atom gives a live preview of the Markdown so I can check that the formatting is broadly correct
 * When I'm happy with the text, I upload it to my GitHub repository using the GitHub web interface
 * GitHub then automatically processes the raw text files using [Jekyll](https://jekyllrb.com/) to create the static web pages you see in your browser
+* I (manually) test the new content on various browsers (typically Opera, Firefox, Safari, Edge and Chrome)

 If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the  steps needed to create a GitHub Pages site.
 The set-up process basically involves creating some folders and files that provide the framework Jekyll needs to automatically convert text files in a GitHub repository into web-pages.
 The tutorials typically provide full examples, although you'll need beginner-level awareness of [html](https://www.w3schools.com/Html/) and [css](https://www.w3schools.com/css/default.asp) to change the default template settings.

 By default, a GitHub Pages website will have github in its web address.
 However, it's relatively easy to create your own custom domain (in this case, www.non-kinetic-effects.co.uk) and make it point at the GitHub site (although this will typically incur a small registration fee with a third party registration service).

 ## Assessment
 Now that I have the site up and running, the tools aren't getting in my way (unlike some - I'm looking at you, [Blender](https://www.blender.org/)) and I can completely focus on the creative process.
 The individual tools are reasonably well documented and so far I haven't hit any fundamental show-stoppers.
-The only things that required a little trial and error were the process of pointing my custom domain at GitHub (by editing the CNAME record from my domain registration account), and making the site responsive to different device types.
+The only things that required a little trial and error were the process of pointing my custom domain at GitHub (by editing the CNAME record from my domain registration account), and making the site responsive to different device types (page width and image re-sizing).

 Just as my site went live, GitHub announced that they were going to be acquired by Microsoft.
 It's not yet clear whether Microsoft will keep GitHub ad-free and free-to-use, or take actions that degrade the GitHub service.
 However, because I have a non-GitHub URL and am using open source tools, I can move the entire site elsewhere if necessary, and readers shouldn't notice any difference.